Amazon Business Analytics for AI Workflows

 Use it to decide whether operational quality, not traffic, is becoming the limiting factor.

 These aren't isolated metrics.
-A campaign can show tolerable ACoS and still be a bad decision if Buy Box ownership is unstable.
+A campaign can show tolerable ACoS and still be a bad decision if Featured Offer status is unstable.
 A team can push volume through ads and still create downstream account pressure if operational defects rise with order count.

 For a fuller operating metric framework, this reference on KPIs for Amazon sellers is useful.